-Pam Cobbins-Robles doesn’t remember the day that she met her spouse, Arleen Cobbins-Robles, at work 12 years ago, but she does remember how she felt around her.
+Pam Coggins-Robles doesn’t remember the day that she met her spouse, Arleen Coggins-Robles, at work 12 years ago, but she does remember how she felt around her.

 “Through the course of the first few weeks, she was just kind to me,” Pam said.

 Now, the couple has started a new journey together.
 They’re buying a home in the hottest real estate market in the entire country, Vallejo, Calif.
 Reatlor.com ranked the city No. 1 for the months of May and June.

 “It’s really diverse.
 It’s got great weather.
 It’s centrally located,” said Cathy Rojas, ReMax real estate agent.
 “We have the ferry to and from the city in the evening during the day, and I think people come here just because it’s affordable.”